Rodolfo Castro Player Props: Pirates vs. Nationals

 Rodolfo Castro At The Plate

-- Castro leads Pittsburgh with an OBP of .383 this season while batting .279 with nine walks and 10 runs scored.
+- Castro has 19 hits this season and a team-best OBP of .383.

-- He ranks 46th in batting average, 28th in on base percentage, and 54th in slugging among qualifying batters in MLB.
+- Among qualifying hitters in MLB play, he ranks 47th in batting average, 27th in on-base percentage, and 54th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.